AyrA/HolidayLib/README.md

 - **DayOfMonth**: Day in a month where this holiday happens
 - **Month**: Month when this holiday happens
+- **LeapYearRule**: How to handle holidays that fall on leap days

-Note: They both together must form a valid day and month combination.
+Note: DayOfMonth and Month both together must form a valid day and month combination.

+LeapYearRule specifies whether the next or previous day is taken on 29 February outside of leap years.
+The value of this property has no effect on other dates.
+The default is "None", which will make `ConstantDayHoliday.Compute(int)` throw an exception if the supplied year is not a leap year.

 ## ConstantWeekdayHoliday